oliviermilla/superseeder/README.md

 Description
 -----------
-Easily seed your Rails models (and their relations) from sheet files.
+Easily seed Rails models from sheet files.
-Currently supported formats are .csv, .xls, .xlsx, .ods, .tsv., .yml.
+Currently supported formats are
+ - .csv
+ - .xls
+ - .xlsx
+ - .ods
+ - .tsv.
+ - .yml

 Support for other formats can easily be added and contributed back here. :)

-The gem was written for Mongoid models (https://github.com/mongoid/mongoid).
+The gem supports [Mongoid](https://github.com/mongoid/mongoid).
 ActiveRecord support is on its way.

 Example case
 -----------